11 Biggest IPOs of All-Time: The Largest Initial Public Offerings Ever

-Initial Public Offerings have been quiet since the pandemic.
-In fact, if anybody was keeping records, 2021 may have set an unofficial record as being the year in which more IPOs were canceled than any other year in history.
+Initial Public Offerings have been quiet recently.
+In fact, if anybody was keeping score in 2021, it was the year in which more IPOs were canceled than in any other year in history.

-What this means, however, is that were will soon be a spike in IPO activity.
-There has to be: Early-stage investors all look to IPOs for their big payday.
-There’s even talk that when Stripe goes public, it could be valued as high as $1 trillion.
+The result is that soon there is going to be a spike in IPOs.
+There just has to be.
+Everyone in the startup world is looking to IPOs for their big payday.
+In fact, when Stripe IPOs, it’s believed that it could go for as much as $1 trillion.

-Until it does, however, DealRoom, a deal management software that helps companies prepare for the process of going public, sheds light on the current 11 largest IPOs of all time.
+Until then, however, DealRoom, a software company that provides a tool for managing deals that can help a company prepare for going public, provides some insight into the current 11 biggest IPOs of all time.

 Why not check out: 11 Most Anticipated Upcoming IPOS in 2023